Wasco, BCHS cross country teams make most of first area high school sports event in 11 months

 Scruggs added with a laugh, “Times always matter.
 To a coach, times always matter, but no, (it was more about) getting out here and seeing what it’s like to race with their peers.
 It felt like a real cross country meet again.
 And so going forward we’ll just continue with the same guidelines.
 If they change, we’ll go with the times just so we can have our kids out here and enjoy their sport.”

-“It was very exciting being able to race again,” said Raya, who finished the 2.1-mile course in 14:10.18, nearly 40 seconds ahead of the Eagles’ top finisher Haley Jacobs (14:50).
+“It was very exciting being able to race again,” said Raya, who finished the 2.1-mile course in 14:10.18, 48 seconds ahead of teammate Ixchel Sanchez.
+Freshman Gianna Romanini was the top Eagles finisher and finished third.
 “It made me look forward to something this past week.
 I was really excited to get back out here.”

 Limon was also eager to compete, although he’s had a much more philosophical approach toward the uncertainty surrounding the season.